impactdlt/keygen/README.md

 Follow the instructions below to run the script.

 ## Step 1: Generate IOTA Deposit Address using your SEED
-### If you don't have a SEED, follow link below and click "Generate SEED"
-This tool will create an IOTA Deposit Address using the IOTA SEED and can also create a SEED.
+### This tool will create an IOTA Deposit Address using the IOTA SEED and can also generate a SEED.

 ### [Create IOTA Deposit Address offline on browser](https://impactdlt.github.io/IOTA-Paper-Wallet/)

-Copy and paste IOTA deposit address to ImpactDLT Coin Configuration Page.
+Save IOTA deposit address for step 3.

-The IOTA SEED is to be used in step 2, do not close the page.
+If you generated an IOTA SEED keep it safe as it is needed for step 2, do not close the page.

 ## Step 2: Encrypting the SEED
 This script will encrypt your IOTA SEED with a master password and AES256bit encryption.